-HARDIE WREN DEVELOPMENT INITIATIVES is currently soliciting applications for its very first Innovation in Science Literacy Award (ISLA 2017).
-This will reward creative ways in which international development programmes or individual projects have succeeded in addressing and solving a local problem in a disadvantaged community with a measurable and sustainable increase in science literacy.
-Applications from all disciplines are invited but preference will be given to those projects which have focused on traditionally non dominant members of society including women, minorities and the very poor.
-The recipient of the Innovation in Science Literacy Award 2017 will receive £5000.
+Hardie Wren Development Initiatives (HWDI), a new NGO, is currently soliciting applications for its second Innovation in Science Literacy Award (ISLA 2018).
+This will reward a proposed and creative pilot project of no more than one year duration, which addresses a local problem in a disadvantaged community with a measurable and sustainable increase in science literacy.
+Applications from all disciplines are invited but preference will be given to those short term projects which are focused on traditionally non dominant members of society including women, minorities and the very poor.
+The recipient of the Innovation in Science Literacy Award 2018 will receive £1000.

-- Applications must be submitted in English, French or Spanish using the language-specific application form via an online submission process no later than 30th June 2018 at www.hardiewrendevelopmentinitiatives.org.uk
+- Applications for ISLA 2018 must be submitted via an online submission process no later than 30th June 2018 at www.hardiewrendevelopmentinitiatives.org.uk

 - The application form is available in English, Spanish and French and must be completed in one of those languages to be eligible for consideration.

 - The ISLA is a one-time recognition or prize, for organisations that wish to test out pilot projects that are linking scientific discovery and increased social or personal knowledge with long term improvements in science literacy.

 - If a U.S.-, UK - or EU - based organisation works through a local organisation outside of those countries, the local organisation is encouraged to apply.

 - There are several terms used to describe the interactions between science and the public.
 For the purposes of this Award, projects on subsets of science literacy, including but not limited to health, information, environmental, agricultural and citizen science are all welcome.